Before You Study Abroad: Choosing a Program

 Steps to Study Abroad:

 Below you’ll find the general steps you’ll need to take in order to find a program that’s right for you and make it happen.
 Although the order is flexible, it’s important to complete all of the following steps to ensure that you have the information that you need to prepare yourself for study abroad.

-1. Attend a Study Abroad General Information Session:
+1. Attend a Making Study Abroad Possible Information Session:

-- Study Abroad General Information Sessions are your introduction to study abroad.
+- Making Study Abroad Possible Information Sessions are your introduction to study abroad.
 During this meeting we’ll discuss the different types of programs available, review their eligibility requirements, and provide you with important academic and financial considerations that may influence your program selection.

 2. Research Programs:

 - Start thinking about what kind of program you’d like to do, where you’d like to go, and how much you’d be able to spend on study abroad.

 3. Meet with your Academic Advisor(s):

 - Meet with your Academic Advisor to find out what degree requirements you have yet to fulfill, and which ones you can potentially fulfill abroad.

 - If you’ll be taking classes for your major and/or minor, you may need to meet with multiple advisors from those particular academic departments.

 4. Talk to your family:

 - Even though deciding to study abroad may have been an easy decision for you, keep in mind that it might not be so easy for your family, especially if they’ll be contributing financially.
 Make sure to discuss this with them before applying to study abroad.

 - Consider the following benefits of studying abroad when consulting with your family: